sagarshingare16/GIT-INFO-COMMANDS/readme.md

 create new branch then head will point to newly created branch.</br></br>

 <p>Git stash</p>
-if we are in other branch and writing code which not commited yet, and if we are going into some other branch then will get error to avoid error</br>
-use stash command</br>
+if we are in other branch and writing code which not commited yet, and if we are going into some other branch then will get error to avoid error use stash command</br>

 Command | Description|